Sherna Hough Deamer was

 currently serves on the Local Spiritual Assembly of the Bahá'ís of San

-Rafael as recording Secretary and archivist, , the BoD of the Montecito
+Rafael initially as recording Secretary, now treaurer and archivist, the BoD of the Montecito

-Announce list, the BWC exstaff list, and the Biofuelsofmarin list
+Resident's Association, co-moderates the Yahoo BWC exstaff list, and the Biofuelsofmarin list

 (http://www.biofuelsofmarin.com).
-He served for a time the BoD of the Marin InterFaith Homeless Chaplaincy until its dissolution in early 2006.
+He served for a time onthe BoD of the Marin InterFaith Homeless Chaplaincy until its dissolution in early 2006, and on the BoD of the Marin Interfaith Council and has been a volunter for the Golden Gates National Recreation Area at Pt.
+Bonita Light House, and moderated the International Bahá'í

 and Bryn were married at Tel Akhziv on 2 May 1984, and until 3 June